libwww-perl/HTML-Parser/README.md

     The alternative solution is to enable the `utf8_mode` and not decode before passing strings to $p->parse().
-The parser can process raw undecoded UTF-8 sanely if the `utf8_mode` is enabled, or if the "attr", "@attr" or "dtext" argspecs are avoided.
+The parser can process raw undecoded UTF-8 sanely if the `utf8_mode` is enabled, or if the `attr`, `@attr` or `dtext` argspecs are avoided.

-- Parsing string decoded with wrong endianness
+- Parsing string decoded with wrong endian selection

     (W) The first character in the document is U+FFFE.
-This is not a legal Unicode character but a byte swapped BOM.
+This is not a legal Unicode character but a byte swapped `BOM`.
 The result of parsing will likely be garbage.

 - Parsing of undecoded UTF-32

-    (W) The parser found the Unicode UTF-32 BOM signature at the start of the document.
+    (W) The parser found the Unicode UTF-32 `BOM` signature at the start of the document.
 The result of parsing will likely be garbage.

 - Parsing of undecoded UTF-16

-    (W) The parser found the Unicode UTF-16 BOM signature at the start of the document.
+    (W) The parser found the Unicode UTF-16 `BOM` signature at the start of the document.
 The result of parsing will likely be garbage.

 # SEE ALSO